navi-04/Issue-change-log/issue-change-log-cui/documentation/08-release-notes.md

 ## Thank You

-Thank you to everyone who has used, tested, and provided feedback on Issue Change Log!
+Thank you to everyone who has used, tested, and provided feedback on Advanced Work Item log!

 **Special Thanks:**
 - Beta testers